carbon-language/carbon-lang/docs/design/code_and_name_organization.md

     -   Carbon code will not change.
 The `package` keyword determines how a file is imported, so the library is unaffected by filesystem location.

+### Preference for few child namespaces

+We expect that most code should use a package and library, but avoid specifying namespaces beneath the package.
+The package name itself should typically be sufficient distinction for names.

+Child namespaces create longer names, which engineers will dislike typing.
+Based on experience, we expect to start seeing aliasing even at name lengths around six characters long.
+With longer names, we should expect more aliasing, which in turn will reduce code readability because more types will have local names.

+We believe it's feasible for even large projects to collapse namespaces down to a top level, avoiding internal tiers of namespaces.

+We understand that child namespaces are sometimes helpful, and will robustly support them for that.
+However, we will model code organization to encourage fewer namespaces.

 ### Redundant markers

 We use a few possibly redundant markers for packages and libraries: